Aryaman19/ai-tutor/README.md

 cd apps/web
 pnpm dev

-# Or use turborepo for all packages
+# Or use turborepo for all packages (in another terminal)
 pnpm dev
 ```

+> **Note**: For local development, MongoDB must be running locally on your machine, not in Docker.
+The Docker setup is only for the full-stack containerized deployment.

 ## 📊 System Health Monitoring